-Editor's Comment: This is the first of a two part series discussing the scope of India's drone market, in light of recent regulations directing their commercial and personal use.
+Editor's Comment: This is the first of a two part series discussing the scope of drone market in India, in light of recent regulations directing their commercial and personal use.
 The new protocol aims to tap the myriad opportunities out there, aside from ones such as surveillance and area mapping; only restricting its use in locations like airports, around international borders and coastlines and most importantly in areas of strategic importance to the country’s military.

 Over the last few years, India has been witnessing an exponential growth in the demand for commercial use of Unmanned Aerial Vehicles (UAVs), commonly called drones.
 A FICCI report estimates the market to grow to around $886 million by 2021.
 Steering the narrative is the Directorate General of Civil Aviation (DGCA), the nation’s aviation regulator.
 No wonder drone manufacturers and operators are paying attention, especially after the regulator has released its latest set of rules and requirements, effective from December 2018.

 Drones’ relative nascency in terms of mass adoption aside, they have already become quite central to the activities of certain government organizations and PSUs in India.
 Presently the private sector is not permitted to operate a UAV.
 But that would change from December thus opening an opportunity in a massively untapped market.